ccrisc/metaAnalysis/README.md

 This is the repository for the implementation of a meta-analysis on true effect of minimum wage on wage inequality.

 The organisation is as follow:
+-
+- md.csv
-- init__.R runs the front-end logic.
+- discarded.csv runs the front-end logic.
 - src groups the source code.

 In src the main files are: